jcoreio/webpack-meteor-tools/README.md

-Skeleton projects for Meteor/Webpack are great, but keeping up with improvements and bugfixes in them is not very convenient.
-This package encapsulates the webpack-to-meteor fundamentals so that skeleton projects can be essentially just customization.
+Skeleton projects for Meteor/Webpack are great, but keeping up with improvements and bugfixes in them is not very convenient once you've customized the skeleton for your own project.
+This package encapsulates the webpack-to-meteor fundamentals so that they can be updated separately from your customization.

 ## Usage